vuxcode/pr1-project-pokeballstore/README.md

   <img src="main-menu.png" alt="Main menu" width="600">
 </p>

+## What I am corrently working on now.

+Create a local storage with the added words list.

+I will add a locally stored words list to the menu.
+In the future, I might also add options to upload and download the words list.

+Everything will still be handled through a prompt.

+It would be good to be able to edit the words list, or at least delete it.
+If that isn’t possible, the user will have to open and edit the JSON file manually.

+This is based from a stack overflow thread : https://stackoverflow.com/questions/3357553/how-do-i-store-an-array-in-localstorage

 ## Problems at the moment
-Being able to save the words
+No problems at the moment!

 ## Planned ideas

-Cleaner layout and design
+Cleaner layout and design.

-Handling synonyms and saving data
+Handling synonyms and saving data.

-Import and export of word lists
+Import and export of word lists.

-add a section for statistics and progress

-*For now, I’m just happy that it finally runs without (to much) errors and does most of the things i want.*
+*For now, I’m just happy that it finally runs without errors and does most of the things i want.*

-## Side project

-I created a step-by-step guide for implementing GitHub commits in Visual Studio Desktop.